cyberbotics/webots-doc/guide/using-java.md

 These commands should be accessible from a terminal after the installation.
 If it is not the case, this can be done by modifying your *PATH* environment variable.

-On Mac, the JDK installer should do this automatically.

 #### Windows

 On Windows, the *PATH* variable must be set using the `Environment Variables`